jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 2. Click the Nameservers tab.
 3. Click the `Run Benchmark` button.
 4. When the test is finished running, click the "Tablular Data" tab in the DNS Benchmark app.
-5. For each the 4 nameservers we're testing to, please enter the **Uncached Name Avg** as shown in the below screenshot on the results form.
+5. For each the 4 nameservers we're testing to, please enter the **Uncached Name Avg** on the [results form](https://app.smartsheet.com/b/form/8266ec3c2c0a47c485334a7dc7461b07).

    ![Screenshot of Benchmark Tabular Data tab](https://github.com/elocmcs/IETF-L4S-Deployment/blob/main/Screenshot_231019-1.jpg)